 Twitter and Facebook allows you to follow related media, contacts, photographers as well as searching live up-to-the minute feeds on what is going on.
 You may even be lucky enough to have your camera near a breaking news story or media opportunity.

 The photo below is one which I took of the Stavros Tall Ship – I only found out that this ship was passing by thanks to a Tweet I observed mentioning it’s planned route.
-The photo was later picked up in the local press.
+The photo of the Stavros was later picked up in the local press.
+I am on Twitter @shanesphoto if you want to follow me.

 8. Look for opportunities to promote